- 1 Shipping The Bow Instead of flying the archery equipment

 The reason for this is that you cant bring your equipment as carry-on luggage.
 So your equipment will be placed with the other hundred bags that can pressure or damage the equipment.

-The soft Case comes with a lot of inner pockets and strong material.
-They are pretty simple to shop for because the only things you really needs is a bag big enough to hold your equipment and find a bag that has a pocket big enough for your arrows, besides thats its pretty straight forward.
+The Soft Case comes with a lot of inner pockets and strong material.
+They are pretty simple to shop for because the only things you really needs is a bag big enough to hold your equipment and to find a bag that has a pocket big enough for your arrows, besides thats its pretty straight forward.

-The Hard Case on the other side has a few more variables you need to remember and think about in order to get it right.
+The Hard Case on the other hand has a few more variables you need to remember and think about in order to get it right.
 We are going to help you with this, to find the bow case that fits right for you.
-This is the one I found that is perfect at a good cost (Link To Amazon) It’s an SKB case which comes with approved TSA locks, really hard and solid case with a lot of room in it making it possible to take all your equipment along with you.
+This is the one I found that is perfect at a good cost (Link To Amazon) It’s an SKB case that comes with approved TSA locks, a really hard and solid case with a lot of room in it making it possible to take all your equipment along with you.

-The difference between the hard case and the soft case is the difference in the amount of pressure and fighting they can take.
+The difference between the hard case and the soft case is the difference in the amount of pressure and damage they can take.
 Both soft and hard case is great, but for different activities.
 The reason I bought a hard case is that I fly often and I don’t want the pressure of the other luggage to damage my archery equipment.

 The first thing you need to find out is what kind of material you want on your bag and how much protection you need.
 There are several types of bow cases and the protection they provide.
-The protection ranges from hard plastic to waterproof and to waterproof and heat protected cases.
+The protection ranges from hard plastic to waterproof and to waterproof and heat-protected cases.

-Having wheels can be great when you are traveling with the gear.
+Having wheels can be great when you are traveling with heavy gear.
 They are not very useful for moving around on the range, but very nice to have at the airport.
 It can be a lifesaver when you are bringing along all of your other luggage for the trip having to carry the case with you can be a pain, so make sure the case you are looking into has wheels!